Coursesuite/courseassembler.com/public/docs/02.choose-design/02.cusomise-presets/docs.md

 *completion* : Whether or not to show the completion icon in menu items (in supported navigation styles, such as Menu and Dock).
 Removing the icon does not disable completion.

+*floatinvnav* : (Applicable only to Dock theme) - Show left/right navigation icons floating about half-way down the page; appearance is configured in the FLOATINGNAV block

 ----

 Applies to: All navigation styles.